 - From the Street, one can easily gleam that Colonial has one of the largest clubhouses out of all of the Eating Clubs of Princeton University.
 Our gorgeous front lawn has been host to several bonfires, barbecues, golf outings, frisbee matches, and various bands and artists such as Hellogoodbye and Lil Dicky.
 Our magnificent dining hall boasts lavish tables and fireplaces that contribute to Colonial’s dining experience.
 It is bordered by the Elk Room, a beautiful common room with a grand piano for musical performance and old-fashion couches for some rest and relaxation.
 Colonial’s second floor is unrivaled in size along all of Prospect.
 There is a large, antique-styled library with plenty of room for quiet studying or group work.
 Next to it is the Del Vento room, a small study displaying Colonial’s profound history with a great view of the Street.
 Then there is the Colonial Theatre, which boasts tiered seating with reclinable seating and hundreds of movies, topped off by a huge HD projection system.
-Going further down the hall, you’ll find a video game room with two HDTVs and a large selection of games for Xbox 360, Wii U, and PS4.
+Going further down the hall, you’ll find a video game room with two HDTVs and a large selection of games for the Nintendo Switch, Xbox 360, and PS4.
 Near the end of the hall, Colonial has a computer lab courtesy of Google’s Eric Schmidt and, last but not least, a recreational room equipped with a pool table, ping pong table, foosball table, and a cabinet full of board games.

 - Great music, great drinks, and great people can always be found at Colonial.
 Open most Fridays PUID, we invite you to check out our lively taproom and bust some moves on our dance floor.
 Colonial also enjoys keeping it classy with a variety of semi-formals, from wine and cheese soirees to casino nights, for our members and their guests.
 Furthermore, Colonial hosts a variety of events for prospective members each Spring such as our Sophomore Dinners, Bubbly Brunches, Fried Chicken and Falafel Study Breaks.